sanderhurlen/COVID-19-simulation/README.md

 -   then look at consequences of new infections
 -   Compare with simulations from part 3

-## Project requirements

--   Have all parts from project fulfilled

 ## Simulation data points

 #### Have been diseased: